 How it Works

 District Heating (often referred to as Community Heating) is a system for distributing heat generated from a centralized location for residential and commercial heating requirements, such as space heating and process systems.
-In the Lerwick context we generate the heat through a Waste to Energy Plant (WTE), whereby we burn the local municipal refuse, waste material from offshore and the refuse from the neighbouring island group of Orkney.
+In the Lerwick context we generate the heat through an Energy Recovery Plant (ERP), whereby we burn the local municipal refuse and the refuse from the neighbouring island group of Orkney.
 This generated heat, in the form of hot water, is then circulated through a series or network of pipes buried through the streets of the main town, Lerwick.
 This network consists of a Flow and Return main line with connection supply pipes to each individual customer for interface with their internal systems via an internally mounted heat exchanger.
 This replaces the conventional oil boiler, solid fuel fire or electric storage heaters.

-The network of pre-insulated pipes stretches over 30 km across the town of Lerwick, supplying in the region of 1000 customers.
+The network of pre-insulated pipes stretches over 30 km across the town of Lerwick, supplying over 1200 customers.
 The pipes consist of a steel pipe system, with a layer of polyurethane foam securely bonded to the steel and protected by a HDPE outer covering.
 Each joint is carefully welded using a TIG welding system and then covered with special fittings to maintain the integrity of the pipe network.